C.A. Valdevez

-They were promoted in the 2016/2017 season to the district league of Viana do Castelo and will play the Campeonato de Portugal Prio 2017/18 season.
-Atl. dos Arcos won the Regional Cup in 2015/16, the 2nd division cup in 2012/13, and earned 2nd place in the First Division District Cup in 2016/17.
+They were promoted in the 2016/2017 season to the district league of Viana do Castelo and played the Campeonato de Portugal Prio 2017/18 season.
+Atlético dos Arcos won the Regional Cup in 2015/16, the 2nd division cup in 2012/13, and earned 2nd place in the First Division District Cup in 2016/17.
 The main colors of the club are red and white.
 The alternative colors typically used are blue and yellow.

 Although Atletico dos Arcos is a small team in relation to many other football clubs in Portugal, they do receive an incredible amount of support from immigrants spread all over the world including France, Canada, Switzerland, United States and Brazil.